PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Leaning forward, mirthfully: "I thought you would never ask.
 Let's go and show you tailoring."

-And he got up and walked towards the inn's door, beckoning Tom with his head; "Come on.", a jaunty walk.
+And he got up and walked towards the inn's door, beckoning Tom with his head; "Come on.".
+A jaunty walk.
 He was enjoying this.

 Outside, Tom stood ridiculously.
 Her arms out straight and her legs apart.
 The Tailor worked under her arm with pins in his mouth.
 "And I'll do something with your hair." he tried to say.

-"What are you doing?", the tone of desperation giving The Tailor a clue, she probably wanted more explanation than the word 'tailoring'.
+"What are you doing?", the tone of desperation giving The Tailor a clue; she probably wanted more explanation than the word 'tailoring'.
 He took the pins out of his mouth.

-"I'm bringing your jumper in, so it fits better round the shoulders, and waist.", then he paused, pursing his lips, finally adding: "I say fits better, but what I mean is: better than not fitting whatsoever."
+"I'm bringing your jumper in, so it fits better round the shoulders, and waist.", then he paused, pursing his lips, finally adding: "I say fits better, but what I mean is: fits better than not fitting whatsoever."

 She felt exposed standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
 He continued to sew around each underarm, and similarly on her trousers.

 He drew her away, from the small pile of fabric she was now standing in, to sit her down and explained: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
 It was less baggy, with a thick long stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.
 However, between looks, her head possition was adjusted by a gentle hand.
 Sometimes, but not always, the touch was followed by the sound of snipping.